UPDATED OCTOBER 2025

 Deborah Roberts

-Deborah Roberts, 45-years old, was killed by her two pet pit bulls in her home on NCTR Road.
-Major Lafayette Woods Jr. of the Jefferson County Sheriff's Office said, "It was a gruesome scene.
-There was a substantial amount of blood at the scene."
-The victim's husband, Brian Roberts, told authorities he was away for about 20-minutes taking a shower at a neighbor's home.
-When he returned, he found the dogs tearing into her body and called 911.
+Deborah Roberts, 45-years old, was killed by her two pit bulls.
+Deputies were called to a Redfield home at 100 NCTR Road around 11:00 pm.
+Upon arrival, they found a woman suffering extremely severe bites.
+"It was a gruesome scene.
+There was a substantial amount of blood at the scene," Major Lafayette Woods Jr. of the Jefferson County Sheriff's Office said.
+The victim's husband, Brian Roberts, told authorities he was away for about 20 minutes taking a shower at a neighbor's home.
+When he returned, he found the dogs tearing into her body on the kitchen floor and called 911.
 "I think my wife is dead.
 I am not sure," he told the operator, "her leg is almost chewed off."
-Investigators learned from the husband that Deborah Roberts had been bitten by her pit bulls before.
-However, she went to the hospital and did not file a report.
-Responding officers were forced to shoot and kill one of the pit bulls in order to enter the home.
-The victim was pronounced dead at the scene. [source citations]
+Deputies were forced to shoot and kill the larger pit bull in order to enter the home.
+Roberts was pronounced dead at the scene.
+An autopsy determined that severe bites from the dogs resulted in blood loss that caused her death.
+Investigators learned from the husband that Roberts was attacked by the same pit bulls previously.
+She was taken to an emergency room but did not report the attack. [source citations]

 Date of death: September 7, 2012 Chained: No